PepeDuke/Duck/README.md

 s += 5;    // adds value 5 to array
 s++;       // adds value 0 to array s[1] += 5; // adds 5 to a value in array with index 1
-s[0] = 5;  // changes value to be 5
+s[0] = 5;  // changes value at index 0 to be 5
-s -= [1];  // remove value at index 1, this does shifts all values after index 0 by i-1 positions in array s--;       // removes last value in array;
+s -= [1];  // remove value at index 1, this does shifts all values after index 0 by index-1 positions in array s--;       // removes last value in array;
 s.Len;   // number of elements in array
 ```